東京 － 有明

 At over 5,000 square miles, the Greater Tokyo Area is the second largest metropolitan area on the planet in terms of urban landmass.
 When it comes to population, it comes in at #1.
 As the home of the most people in the world, it’s no wonder there are specific jobs dedicated to crowd control.
 Oshiya, or “pushers” work at some of Tokyo’s busiest railway stations.
 Their job is to push people onto crowded trains during rush hour so don’t be surprised if you get a little nudge on the train while you’re traveling!

 Tokyo has many different wards, each with their own spotlights.
-See Shibuya’s neon lights and then travel to a different ward to see Sumida’s Ryogoku Kokugikan (a Sumo arena!).
-Or, visit Harajuku, which is well known for it’s bold street fashion.
-While you’re seeing the sights, take advantage of tax free shopping (bonus!) and check out the many street vending machines selling interesting items such as canned bread, flying fish soup, sushi socks and….puppies!
+See Shibuya’s neon lights or travel to Sumida’s Ryogoku Kokugikan (a Sumo arena).
+Visit Harajuku, which is well known for its bold street fashion.
+While you’re seeing the sights, take advantage of tax-free shopping (bonus!) and check out the many street vending machines selling interesting items like canned bread, flying ish soup, sushi socks and more!

 If you choose to venture to the outskirts of Tokyo, be sure to visit Takao-san.
-It’s not only the world’s most visited mountain, it also has an udon shop and beer garden at it’s summit!
-Or, visit Tokyo Disneyland, which is Disney’s first park outside of the United States.
+It’s not only the world’s most visited mountain, but it is also home to an Udon shop and beer garden at its Summit.

 Meiji Shrine is the Shinto Shrine dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shoken.
-The shrine is located in a 170 acre forest, made up of 120,000 trees that were all donated by people from Japan.
+The shrine is located in a 170-acre forest, made up of 120,000 trees that were donated by people from Japan.